-For linear eigenvalue problems as \eqref{eq:EVP}, there are many classical eigensolvers from textbooks of numerical linear algebra.
+For linear symmetric eigenvalue problems as \eqref{eq:EVP}, there are many classical eigensolvers from textbooks of numerical linear algebra.
 Readers are referred to~\cite{Golub2013} for references.
-In electronic structure calculation, variants of classical eigensolvers, like Davidson~\cite{Davidson1975}, locally optimal block preconditioned conjugate gradient method (LOBPCG)~\cite{Knyazev2001}, projected preconditioned conjugate gradient (PPCG)~\cite{Vecharynski2015}, Chebyshev filtering~\cite{Banerjee2016, Zhou2006}, pole expansion~\cite{Li2017b, PeterTang2014}, are widely used in the self consistent field iteration in DFT.
-All these methods are related to Krylov subspace methods to certain degree.
+In electronic structure calculation, variants of classical eigensolvers, like Davidson~\cite{Davidson1975}, locally optimal block preconditioned conjugate gradient method (LOBPCG)~\cite{Knyazev2001}, projected preconditioned conjugate gradient (PPCG)~\cite{Vecharynski2015}, Chebyshev filtering~\cite{Banerjee2016, Zhou2006}, pole expansion~\cite{Li2017b, PeterTang2014}, are widely used in the self-consistent field iteration in DFT.
+All these methods are related to Krylov subspace.
 A recent software ELSI~\cite{Yu2018, Yu2019} provides an interface to many of these eigensolvers for DFT calculation.

-Besides Krylov subspace methods, another family of methods view the eigenvalue problem as a constrained optimization problem and solve it using either first-order or second-order optimization methods~\cite{Dai2019b, Gao2018, Huang2015, Wen2013, Zhang2014}.
-These methods usually targeting more general objective functions with orthonormal constraint.
-But the linear eigenvalue problem is always one of their potential applications.
-Since the feasible domain of the orthonormality constraint is the Stiefel manifold, these methods are also known as manifold optimization methods.
-They take either Euclidean gradient or Riemannian gradient step with certain strategies in calculating the stepsize.
-A retraction or projection step is needed to maintain the feasibility of the iterator $X$.
-Recently, in order to enhance the parallelizability, the retraction step is avoided through either augmented Lagrangian method~\cite{Gao2019, Wen2016} or extend gradient~\cite{Dai2019a}.
+Besides Krylov subspace methods, another family of methods view the symmetric eigenvalue problem as a constrained optimization problem and solve it using either first-order or second-order methods~\cite{Dai2019b, Gao2018, Huang2015, Wen2013, Zhang2014}.
+These methods usually target more general objective functions with orthonormal constraints.
+However, the linear eigenvalue problem is always one of their important applications.
+Since the feasible set of the orthonormality constraint is the Stiefel manifold, these methods are also known as manifold optimization methods.
+They take either the Euclidean gradient or Riemannian gradient step with certain strategies in calculating the stepsize.
+A retraction or projection step is needed to maintain the feasibility of the iteration variable.
+Recently, in order to enhance the parallelizability, the retraction step is avoided through either the augmented Lagrangian method~\cite{Gao2019, Wen2016} or extend gradient~\cite{Dai2019a}.

-Linear eigenvalue problems can also be written as an unconstrained optimization problem.
-The most well-known one is minimizing the Rayleigh quotient, which can be extended to multicolumn case as well.
-Another two unconstrained objective functions are
+Linear symmetric eigenvalue problems can also be written as an unconstrained optimization problem.
+The most well-known one is minimizing the Rayleigh quotient, which can be generalized to the multicolumn case.
+Another two unconstrained optimization problems are

 and